 Step 3.
 You could also connect to a wireless network.
 Tap on your preferred wireless network and enter the passcode to connect.

 Step 4.
 Also, reboot your router, as it may clear issues with your home network.
-The router is the device that connects your phone or cable line.
 To do this,

 Step 5.
 If the network problem was not solved by rebooting your router, you should connect to another Wi-Fi network.

-Select “Apps” from the drop-down menu at the top left corner of the screen.
+Click on “Apps” from the drop-down menu at the top left corner of the home interface.

-Click the icon of the app you want to update.
+Tap on “Updates” and hit the icon of the app you wish to update.

-Click “Update” in the new window that opens.
+Tap on “Update” option in the new window to comfirm.

-When the app is updated, sync your iPhone and install the updated app.
+After the app is updated, sync your iPhone data with iTunes and install the updated app.

-The solutions discussed above can solve the problem of iPhone apps not updating automatically 99% of the time.
-But there are times when it is caused by a system issue, especially after updating your device to iOS 12/13/14/15.
+There are times when iPhone apps not updating issue is caused by a system issue, especially after updating your device to iOS 12/13/14/15.
 It is recommended to use a third-party tool to fix the glitches in such a case.

-FoneGeek iOS System Recovery software that fixes iOS system issues without data loss.
+FoneGeek iOS System Recovery software can fix iOS system issues without data loss.
 In addition to solving the issue of iPhone apps not updating, it has other useful features.